roshbhaskar/TransIt/README.md

 A web app that manages your notes and saves it automatically.<br>
 It allows multiple users to create and access notes.<br>
 <br>
 Images and media however cannot be stored in these notes.
-(Working on that)
 <br>
 This project is build using react for front-end and firebase for back-end.
 <br>